huggingface/exporters/README.md

 - Text models will require manual tokenization of the input data.
 Core ML does not have its own tokenization support.

 - For classification models, a softmax layer is added during the conversion process and the labels are included in the `MLModel` object.

+- For models that output logits, a softmax layer is usually added during the conversion process to convert the logits into probabilities.
+However, for certain models (e.g. GPT2) this was found to result in NaN values in the output.
+For these models where softmax was problematic, it was left out.

 - For semantic segmentation and object detection models, the labels are included in the `MLModel` object's metadata.